d-raj-chauhan/LearnCPP_Projects/1.11 — Developing your first program/README.md

 ## What I learned
 Working on this project helped me practice:
-* [Concept 1, e.g., Basic standard input/output using std::cin and std::cout]
+* [Practiced] Concept 1, e.g., Basic standard input/output using std::cin and std::cout
-* [Concept 2, e.g., Initializing integer variables]
+* [Practiced] Concept 2, e.g., Initializing integer variables
-* [Concept 3, e.g., Writing basic functions]
+* [Practiced] Concept 3, e.g., Writing basic functions

 ## How to Compile/Run
 This is a standard C++ console application.
 It can be compiled using any standard C++ compiler (like GCC, Clang, or MSVC).